 Its favorite host plants include dill, fennel, parsley, carrots, and celery.

-Is It a Black Swallowtail Caterpillar or a Monarch Caterpillar?
+Is It a Black Swallowtail, Monarch, or Queen Caterpillar?

-The caterpillars of the Black Swallowtail butterfly and the Monarch butterfly each feature markings which are yellow, white and black.
-Which one are you seeing?
-Compare the images below to see the differences between the two caterpillars.
+The caterpillars of the Black Swallowtail, Monarch and Queen all feature white, yellow and black markings.
+But which one are you seeing?
+Check the images below for the differences between the three caterpillars.

 Black Swallowtail Life Cycle: Overview and Timings